jeffamaxey/PortfolioML/docs/source/preprocessing.rst

 information from both time and frequency domain simultaneously at different scales.
-Computationally speaking, it's implemented through a convolution of the signal with a low pass filter (D_LP) and a high pass filter (D_H), respectively outputs the so-called approximations and details coefficients on that particulat scale.
+Computationally speaking, it's implemented through a convolution of the signal with a low pass filter (D_LP) and a high pass filter (D_H), respectively outputs the so-called approximations and details coefficients on that particulat scale [1]_ .

 .. image:: images/dwt.jpg
    :width: 400pt